How do you want to get started?

 Should I buy a house?

 If you’re thinking about buying a home, there are a number of factors that can help you decide if now is the right time.
 Are mortgage rates low?
-Are you planning to live in the same city for the next five or more years?
+Are you planning to live in the same city for at least five years?
 Are rents rising in your city?
 Do you want to customize your home?
 If the answer to most of these questions is “yes,” then buying a home is a good option for you.

 What are closing costs?